Toward Efficient Uncertainty in LLMs through Evidential Knowledge Distillation: Method

 \subsection{Distillation with Early Stopping}

-Algorithm~\ref{alg:dirichlet-wmle} summarizes the full training procedure.
 We distill the teacher $\mathcal{T}$ into a student $\mathcal{S}$ by fine-tuning only a handful of low-rank LoRA adapters and an adapted classification head.
-Otherwise, the student retains the same base architecture as the teacher.

 Every mini-batch of training data $(x^{(i)},y^{(i)})$ is passed for \emph{all} $\{\theta_n\}$ to sample the weighted predictive distribution (as in Eq.~\eqref{eq:mc_approximation}).
 The same input $x^{(i)}$ is simultaneously fed to the student, after which the student parameters are updated by back-propagating gradients of appropriate distillation loss $\mathcal{L}$.
-Mini-batch stochastic gradient descent with LoRA adapters ensures that distillation is memory-efficient - the frozen backbone weights remain untouched - while the early-stopping rule guards against overfitting and unnecessary compute.
+Mini-batch stochastic gradient descent with LoRA adapters ensures that distillation is efficient.

-Note that that \emph{ground-truth labels are not} used in the optimization objectives.
-However, they are retained to compute the per-epoch negative log-likelihood (NLL): $ \text{NLL} = -\frac{1}{M}\sum_{i=1}^{M}\log p_{\mathcal{S}}\!\bigl(y^{(i)}\mid x^{(i)}\bigr), $ where $p_{\mathcal{S}}$ denotes either the student's softmax probability or, for the evidential head, the marginal under the predicted Dirichlet.
-Monitoring $\text{NLL}$ provides a model-agnostic criterion for \emph{early stopping}: once the metric rises, indicating the onset of over-fitting to teacher noise, training is halted and the best checkpoint is restored.
-In practice the curve stabilises after only two to four epochs.
+Similarly, an early-stopping rule guards against overfitting and unnecessary computation.
+Although ground-truth labels are \emph{not} used in the optimization objectives, they are used to compute the per-epoch negative log-likelihood $ \text{NLL} = -\frac{1}{M}\sum_{i=1}^{M}\log p_{\mathcal{S}}\!\bigl(y^{(i)}\mid x^{(i)}\bigr), $ where $p_{\mathcal{S}}$ denotes either output probability from the softmax student or the marginal under the predicted Dirichlet distribution from the evidential student.
+Monitoring this NLL provides the following model-agnostic criterion for \emph{early stopping}: when the metric does not improve for 5 epochs, training is halted and the best checkpoint is restored.
+A rising or stagnant NLL indicates the onset of overfitting to teacher noise.
+In practice, the curve stabilizes after only two to four epochs for BayesPE and after approximately 20-40 epochs for the Bayesian teacher.